ruggerheist/musicale/README.md

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Description
-  This application combines the functionality of ticketmaster with the organization that a calendar provides.
+  This application combines the functionality of Ticketmaster with the organization that a calendar provides.
 Users are able to search for concerts by city and save them to their calendar to easily see the upcoming music events they are interested in or have purchased tickets for.

   ## Table of Contents
  * [Installation](#installation)